zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 your tests pass, you'll be able to move on to the next lesson.

 This first lab has a single test.
-In an earlier lesson, we walked through creating a Ruby file, adding a line of code and running the file.
+In an earlier lesson, we walked through creating a Ruby file, adding a line of code, and running the file.
 Now, we're going to test those abilities.

 ## Opening the Lab

 First, open the in-browser IDE.
-Note that since this is a lab, instead of the **Sandbox** button, there is a **Open IDE** button.
+Note that since this is a lab, instead of the **Sandbox** button, there is an **Open IDE** button.
 Clicking this will still open the IDE.
 However, instead of the Sandbox, the IDE will display files specific to this lesson.
-In the terminal at the bottom, you will likely see some acitvity as the IDE is setting up the lesson.
-When this is done, you will be ready to start.
+In the terminal at the bottom, you will likely see some activity as the IDE is setting up the lesson.
+When this is finished, you will be ready to start.

 ## Running Tests